-With no end to the social and political tensions in sight, some NBA athletes have found themselves at the center of some controversy over recent weeks and months.
+With no end to the social and political tensions in sight, some NBA athletes have found themselves at the center of controversy over recent weeks and months.
 Such was the case for LeBron James leading up to All-Star Weekend, as Fox News host Laura Ingraham suggested he “shut up and dribble,” after James’ criticism of President Donald Trump.

 “I actually laughed first when I first saw the reports,” James said during All-Star Game media availability.
 “Then I watched the video and how it was put off.
 First of all, I had no idea who she was or what she does.
 She won in that case because now I know who she is.